sinbad/SUQS/README.md

 ### Defining Quests

-Quests are static data tables stored in assets.
-They can't be altered dynamically, and this is deliberate;
+Quests are mainly data tables stored in assets.
+They shouldn't really be altered dynamically, because you're tracking progress against them and saving that data so it probably shouldn't be altered after the fact.

-not only does it keep the implementation simpler, it means you always have a single source of truth for your quest structure.
+> However, you can add and remove quests at runtime if you wish, this can be useful for games with procedural
+> missions where the quests are temporary and don't need to be kept forever.

-That doesn't mean you can't have branching quests.
+Static quest data doesn't mean you can't have branching quests.
 Branching within a quest is supported (the branches are predefined in the data), and also quests can be dependent on each other's success or failure.

 While you can edit quest data tables in the UE5 editor, let's see a JSON example because it's the easiest to see easily.
 You can configure your editor to